 (Maybe it’s just me, but I always imagine a Monty Pythonesque moment with the chief gunner of the besieging forces yelling out ‘Hold your fire, men, it’s a boy.
 Gosh, isn’t he tall for a boy?’)

 They raised their supporters and their forces were eventually challenged by the opposition, an army of confederate lords, at Carberry Hill, south-east of Edinburgh.
 She was forced to abdicate on her imprisonment in Loch Leven Castle, (pictured here).

-Visiting Loch Leven Castle, distant, left, means a short ferry ride to an island on the loch.
+Visiting Loch Leven Castle, in picture, distant, left, means a short ferry ride to an island on the loch.

 With the help of some still-loyal supporters she escaped in disguise from her island prison after a year.
 (Didn’t they just love disguises?)
 Next, she was defeated by the Protestant forces (‘the Lords of the Congregation’) at Langside near Glasgow.

 She fled southwards and her last night in Scotland was spent at Dundrennan Abbey in Galloway.